TotalTechGeek/DiscreteCrypt/docs/DiscreteCrypt Documentation.md

 -hash <code&gt; | Sets the hash algorithm to be used by following commands. *(See Supported Hash Algorithms)* -ciph <code&gt; | Sets the cipher to be used by following commands. *(See Supported Ciphers)* -check <contact&gt; | Used to check a password against a contact file.
+-**i**mport <contact&gt; | Used to import a contact file into the local DiscreteCrypt directory, which can store contacts globally for your user account.

 ## Extra Commands And Parameters